burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search_identified-access-nodes.md

 id: location-search_identified-access-nodes
 label: identified access nodes
 definition: the minimum information required to identify the location of stop or other specific places from which travellers can access scheduled or on-demand transport modes.
-category: Level of Service 1 (data regarded as essential for the basic functioning of multimodal travel information services)
+category: Level of Service 1
 language: en
 status: in review
 source: DR_EU_2024-490